moxvallix/reportinator/README.md

 | `@null` | "@null"                     | nil                                        |

 #### Reportinator Array Function Cheatsheet
-When an array has a string as it's first value, and that string has a certain prefix the array is parsed as an Array Function.
+When an array has a string as it's first value, and that string has a certain prefix, the given array is parsed as an Array Function.

 Array functions have a target, then an array of values.
 Often, the values will work with the target to achieve an outcome.